jovotech/jovo-framework/docs/04_platform-specifics/google-assistant/README.md

 ## Output

-Below are specific output elements that can be used for Google Actions.
+This section provides an overview of Google Assistant specific features for output.
+For the basic concept, take a look here: [App Logic > Output](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/03_output).

 ### Multiple Reprompts

 Google Assistant allows to add multiple reprompts that are spoken out in order if there is no response by the user.
 Here is the official reference by Google: [Static Reprompts](https://developers.google.com/actions/assistant/reprompts#static_reprompts).

-The reprompts can be added to the `ask` method by using an array.
+The reprompts can be added to the `[ask](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/03_output#ask)` method by using an array.

 ```javascript
 app.ask(speech, [reprompt1, reprompt2, goodbyeMessage]);